 In BC’s regions, you can expect to make:

 Table from Job Bank Wage Report

-Income for bakers depends on several factors, such as experience and skill level.
-Earnings also depend on the size, type, and location of the bakery.
 Bakers employed in large operations and in-store bakeries may need to join a union.
-Union leaders negotiate the wages and benefits on their behalf.
+Union leaders negotiate the wages and benefits on your behalf.

 Full-time bakers generally get benefits on top of their salaries.
-Their benefits may include paid vacation, sick leave, and dental coverage.
+Benefits may include paid vacation, sick leave, and dental coverage.
 Some employers will contribute to a retirement plan.

 What Is The Job Outlook In BC?

 The job outlook for bakers is influenced by British Columbia’s growing population and strong tourism industry.
 Consumer tastes are also changing, showing a greater preference for healthy, high-end products and specialty baked goods.

 These trends have created a demand for skilled bakers, particularly those with trade certification.

 - completion of a three- or four-year apprenticeship program